Vulnerability Assessment vs Penetration Testing vs Red Teaming

 3. Reporting – Presents a baseline of issues and allows to track changes and fixes between iterations.

 For example: If a web scanner finds and reports back certain input fields that get reflected on the HTTP response with no apparent sanitization.
-It is the responsibility of the tester to validate and make sure all of the instances of a potential XSS issue are actually real by potentially abusing this injection point to try to pop-up an alert box using JavaScript on the victim’s browser.
-This way, you are validating the issue is real, but not abusing it with the intention to steal credentials as a real attacker would do.
+It is the responsibility of the tester to validate and make sure all of the instances of a potential XSS issue are real by potentially abusing this injection point to try to pop up an alert box using JavaScript on the victim’s browser.
+This way, you are validating the issue is real, but not abusing it to steal credentials as a real attacker would do.

 Penetration Testing

-A penetration test begins with a vulnerability assessment, then leverages the creativity and criminal mindset of an experienced cyber professional to provide Proof of Concepts (PoC) for the vulnerabilities found.
+Specifically comparing a vulnerability assessment vs. penetration testing, pen testing begins with a vulnerability assessment.
+Then, it leverages the creativity and criminal mindset of an experienced cyber professional to provide Proof of Concepts (PoC) for the vulnerabilities found.
 A penetration test is often used to target web applications and APIs, network services and cloud infrastructure, or applications running on mobile devices.

 Penetration testing can encompass all seven phases of the penetration test methodology and covers the OWASP Top 10.
 However, most companies do not choose to include Post Exploitation, because it may impact their day-to-day operations if testing against production services.